 Those red flags can be useful if you’re trying to keep an eye out for hearing loss.

 The signs and symptoms of hearing loss can often be difficult to detect.
 Hearing loss is one of those slow-moving ailments.
-Once you actually notice the associated symptoms, the damage to your hearing tends to be farther along than most hearing specialists would like.
+Once you actually notice the associated symptoms, the damage to your hearing tends to be farther along.
 However, if you start noticing symptoms associated with memory loss and get checked out early, there’s a good chance you can prevent some damage to your hearing.

 In cases where hearing loss has affected your memory, either via mental exhaustion or social isolation, treatment of your underlying hearing problem is the first step in treatment.
 When your brain stops overworking and overstressing, it’ll be able to return to its normal activities.
 It can take a few months for your brain to re-adjust to hearing again, so be patient.